Raiden (Mortal Kombat): Creation

 Raiden was voiced by Midway employee Jon Hey in the first two games.
 He became well known for yelling randomly while performing his "Torpedo" move (aka "the Superman move").
 Fans originally believed that he was yelling in Japanese, while others believed it to be mangled English phrases such as "Your momma's from LA", or "Santa Monica!".
 Tobias revealed that Raiden was merely speaking gibberish and not actual Japanese, as it was originally intended.

-According to the Konquest mode in Mortal Kombat: Deadly Alliance, Raiden has mastered all of more than 750 documented varieties of jujutsu, which is his secondary fighting style.
-Raiden's Fatality in the original game, in which he obliterated his opponent's head with a lightning strike, was drastically altered in the Super NES version due to Nintendo's strict no-blood policy at the time.
-The decapitation was changed to the opponent simply turning into a gray pile of dust and a skull.

-Raiden was originally going to use his staff as a weapon already in Mortal Kombat II, but Midway was forced to omit it due to memory constraints.
+Raiden was originally going to use his staff as a weapon already in Mortal Kombat II, but Midway was forced to scrap it due to memory constraints.
 He was unplayable in Mortal Kombat 3 where he appeared in the attract mode to state that he was forbidden from participating in the game's conflict.
 He also appeared as part of Nightwolf's Friendship, which saw Nightwolf transform into Raiden alongside a Mortal Kombat II arcade cabinet.
 The Friendship would include one of two quotes, "I've never seen a Kano transformation", or "No, But I Can Do a Raiden Transformation", both of which were based on false reports that Kano was secretly playable in Mortal Kombat II and Raiden likewise in Mortal Kombat 3.
 After Raiden became playable in the update Mortal Kombat Trilogy, the Nintendo 64 version changed the Friendship.